-After some final birding around Yungaburra this morning, we return to Cairns and catch a lunch time flight south to Brisbane.
+We depart Cairns around lunch time on a flight south to Brisbane.
 Leaving the heat of southern Queensland’s Gold Coast lowlands behind, we are soon winding up into the cooler upland rainforests of the bird-rich Lamington National Park, in the beautiful Green Mountains.
 We spend three nights here, staying at the world famous O'Reilly's Rainforest Retreat.

 With its fine network of forest trails, O’Reilly’s offers excellent opportunities to see a whole range of rainforest specialities, such as Noisy Pitta, Green Catbird and Australian Logrunner.
 This is wonderful bowerbird country, with the stunning black and gold Regent Bowerbird a fitting emblem for the lodge and the dark blue Satin Bowerbird that loves to adorn its bower with bright blue objects.
 Both species are ridiculously easy to see at O'Reilly's as they come readily to the feeding areas - and may even perch on you!
 It's impossible to avoid getting 'mugged' here by hordes of colourful Crimson Rosellas and Australian King Parrots during the day - keep any food items firmly under wraps!
 While Sugar Gliders and the abundant Red-necked Pademelons take their place at night.

 Two of the local rainforest specialities are Albert's Lyrebird and Paradise Riflebird.
 At slightly lower elevations, O’Reilly’s dry eucalypt forests hold a wealth of new of species - both birds and mammals - including the surreal but elusive Glossy Black Cockatoo and the delightful Whiptail Wallaby.